Therapeutic Management of Nonhospitalized Adults With COVID-19

 Symptom management should be initiated for all nonhospitalized adults with mild to moderate COVID-19.
 For adults who are at high risk of progression to severe disease, several antiviral therapeutic options are available to reduce the risk of hospitalization or death.
 The COVID-19 Treatment Guidelines Panel’s (the Panel) recommendations on the use of these drugs for the treatment of COVID-19 are outlined in this section.

-Most of the data that support the use of the recommended treatment options come from clinical trials that enrolled individuals who were at high risk of disease progression and who had no pre-existing immunity from vaccination or prior SARS-CoV-2 infection.
-Accordingly, the proportion of hospitalizations and deaths in the placebo arms of these trials were high compared to what has been seen more recently in populations where most people are vaccinated or have had prior SARS-CoV-2 infection.
-While these trials demonstrated the efficacy of using antiviral drugs in high-risk populations, it is difficult to know their precise effectiveness in the current setting because of the low rates of hospitalization and death among those who have been vaccinated.
-As a result, differences in hospitalization and death rates may be difficult to detect in clinical trials due to low rates of these events in both the intervention and placebo arms.
+Most of the data that support the use of the recommended treatment options come from clinical trials that enrolled individuals who were at high risk of disease progression and who had no pre-existing immunity from COVID-19 vaccination or prior SARS-CoV-2 infection.
+Accordingly, the proportion of hospitalizations and deaths in the placebo arms of these trials was high compared to what has been seen more recently in populations where most people are vaccinated or have had prior SARS-CoV-2 infection.
+Although these trials demonstrated the efficacy of using antiviral drugs in high-risk populations, it is difficult to know their precise effectiveness in the current setting because of the low rates of hospitalization and death among those who have been vaccinated.

 People who are members of racial and ethnic minority groups have higher rates of hospitalization and death from COVID-19 than people who are White.2 Disparities in the use of antiviral treatments in patients who are not White have been reported; therefore, attention to equitable access is critical.3,4